STAT545-UBC/STAT545-UBC-original-website/block029_factors.md

 Example of why we reorder factor levels: often makes plots much better!
 When a factor is mapped to x or y, it should almost always be reordered by the quantitative variable you are mapping to the other one.

+Compare the interpretability of these two plots of life expectancy in Asian countries in 2007.
+The *only difference* is the order of the `country` factor.
+Which one do you find easier to learn from?

 ```r